-At December 31, 2017, Enterprises entered into a \$76,500,000 syndicated term loan to refinance existing theater real property debt of \$48,000,000, with \$14,500,000 available on the term loan as of December 31, 2018.
+As of December 31, 2017, Enterprises entered into a \$76,500,000 syndicated term loan to refinance existing theater real property debt.
 The agreement matures in December 2024.
 The term loan agreement includes an additional \$30,000,000 that is available for the purpose of funding the acquisition of real property that is developed as a movie theater or with the intent to operate or develop such real property as a movie theater.
 There are conditions that must be met for the incremental commitment to be funded.
 At the same time, Enterprises entered into a \$25,000,000 syndicated revolving line of credit.
-The revolving line of credit was reduced to \$10,000,000 subsequent to December 31, 2018.
-At December 31, 2018, no amounts had been drawn on the line of credit.
+The revolving line of credit was reduced to \$10,000,000 during 2019.
+As of December 31, 2019 and 2018, no amounts had been drawn on the line of credit.
+Subsequent to December 31, 2019, Enterprises terminated this line of credit.

-Enterprises has financial loan covenants with certain banks that require, among other things, maintenance of unrestricted cash above \$25,000,000, restrictions on distributions paid and other financial ratios.
-With the reduction of the revolving line of credit, the requirement to maintain unrestricted cash above \$25,000,000 was reduced to \$10,000,000.
+Enterprises has financial loan covenants with certain banks that require, among other things, maintenance of unrestricted cash above \$10,000,000, restrictions on distributions paid and other financial ratios.